Dynasties, guarantees and ‘The Catch’: Cowboys and 49ers have a rich playoff history

 Jan.
 2, 1972 — NFC championship game

 Dallas prevailed in a low-scoring slugfest that saw both sides fail to reach 250 yards.
-While the 49ers’ John Brodie labored through a miserable, three-interception passing performance, the Cowboys took much of the load off Staubach by running the ball 46 times for 172 yards and two touchdowns.
+While the 49ers’ John Brodie labored through a miserable, three-interception passing performance, the Cowboys took much of the load off Staubach by rushing 46 times for 172 yards and two touchdowns.
 San Francisco, by contrast, had 16 carries for just 61 yards and no scores against Dallas’s “Doomsday Defense.”
 The victory was the ninth in a 10-game winning streak with which the Cowboys closed the season once Coach Tom Landry finally made Staubach his starter.

 Final score: Cowboys 14, 49ers 3.
 Dallas held its next opponent to just three points as well in a resounding Super Bowl VI win over the Miami Dolphins that brought the Cowboys their first Super Bowl title after a string of playoff failures.